aleph-im/aleph-client/docs/content/introduction.rst

-Introduction to Aleph.im
+Introduction to Aleph Cloud
 ========================

-The Aleph.im network can be accessed from any API server.
+The Aleph Cloud network can be accessed from any API server.
 To run one yourself, you will need to install
 `PyAleph <https://github.com/aleph-im/PyAleph>`_.